compiler-explorer/compiler-explorer/docs/WindowsNative.md

 Launch CE with `npm run-script debugger` to have node listen on port 9229.

-Because you can only attach to the process, as opposed to launching the process, in order to debug startup code you need to attach while npm is starting up.
+Because only attaches to the process, as opposed to launching the process, in order to debug startup code you need to attach while npm is starting up.
 The `debugger` script also enables `debug` logging level so debug print statements can be seen during the CE startup and run.

 ### Setting up binary mode and execution